ssamot/CE881/07-Persistance.md

     * Some of them may have readers and writers in a variety of languages: hence can exchange object data between different languages
     * If they do what you want, they:
     * Are easy to use
-* Involve minimal programming effort
+* Involves minimal programming effort
 * We’ll look at three examples...

 ## Java’s Native Object Serialisation